sugarush/fire-odm/docs/content/installation/interpreter.en.md

 weight: 10
 ---

-Sugar ODM can be used with the IPython interpreter.
+Fire ODM can be used with the IPython interpreter.

 ```shell
 pip install ipython